Dr Zarah Vernham

 In addition to completing my PhD, I was a Research Associate, under the supervision of Professor Aldert Vrij, working on two research projects.
 The first project was funded by the FBI and evaluated training into cognitive lie detection, and the second project was funded by the EPSRC and explored the deterrence of deception.

 Following the completion of my PhD I was awarded a lectureship in the Department of Psychology at the University of Portsmouth.
-Before starting the lectureship in June 2015, I went to the University of Gothenburg for five weeks to work alongside the research group for Criminal, Legal and Investigative Psychology.
+Before starting this lectureship in June 2015, I completed an internship at the University of Gothenburg in Sweden whereby I worked alongside the research group for Criminal, Legal and Investigative Psychology.

 I am a member of the International Centre for Research in Forensic Psychology (ICRFP) within the Department of Psychology.
 My main research interests are in the area of investigative interviewing, deception detection and offender behaviours.
-I continue to conduct studies into detecting deception using a collective interviewing approach, whilst also completing projects exploring offender expertise and offender risk assessment.
-I remain in contact with those I worked with at Broadmoor Hospital and will continue to work on research projects within this institution.
+I continue to conduct studies into investigative interviewing and detecting deception using a collective interviewing approach, whilst also completing projects exploring offender expertise and offender risk assessment.